-KEYS TO CANCER PREVENTION: Improving Liver Function to Decrease Our Toxic BurdenSat Dharam Kaur, N.D.
-March 1, 2012
+Keys to Cancer Prevention – Improving Liver Function to Decrease Our Toxic BurdenSat Dharam Kaur, N.D.
+August 15, 2022

 We live in a gorgeous world which we have tragically contaminated with human waste – plastics, pesticides, solvents, detergents, cosmetics, preservatives, drugs, chemicals and pollutants all threaten our health and the health of other species.
 Many of these toxic substances act as carcinogens, accumulating in our cells and tissues, persisting in our bodies until we pass them on to the next generation in utero or through breastmilk.
 We bank them in our fat cells where, over time, they can damage cell membranes, disrupt hormones, and initiate the cancer process.